OFAI REGISTRATION NOW OPEN

 Wren Pfahl PUBLIC RELATIONS & OUTREACH COORDINATOR

-Wren Pfahl is a flutist and teacher originally from Hendersonville, Tennessee.
-She spontaneously moved to Oklahoma in 2016 to study music at Oklahoma City University where she received her Bachelor’s and Master’s degrees in Flute Performance in 2018 and 2020, respectively.
+Wren Pfahl is a flutist originally from Hendersonville, Tennessee.
+She spontaneously moved to Oklahoma in 2016 to study music at Oklahoma City University where she received her Bachelor’s and Master’s degrees in flute performance in 2018 and 2020, respectively.
 Wren developed a love for nonprofit work and arts administration in 2017 when she began as an intern at Oklahoma Youth Orchestras and continued on to serve as the Communications Director from 2020-2021.
-Additionally, she maintains a private flute studio and frequently performs in the OKC metro area.
+Additionally, she frequently performs in the OKC metro and Fort Smith areas.
 Outside of music and work, Wren enjoys thrifting, watching movies, reading, dancing, and being a helicopter mom to her two cats, Kitty and Atticus.

 PHONE 405.605.7500 ext.
 305